gvwilson/thirdbit/src/fiction/bear/index.md

 sound…" He looked grim.
 "She's chanting.
 It's started."

 They ran as fast as their awkward gait would carry them to the dam road.
-As they came around the last corner, they saw Sergeant Dambu standing in the middle of the wooden walkway that ran along the top of the dam.
+As they came around the last corner, they saw Sergeant Inambu standing in the middle of the wooden walkway that ran along the top of the dam.
 Her arms were raised, and her voice echoed around them with unnatural clarity.
 The air in front of her shimmered with a faint blue